Skip to main content

 11.2.2.
 Public access to libraries

 VSB - Technical University of Ostrava provides public access to the Central Library, including access to books and publications.
-University employees, students, and the general public can use the library's services after registering and receiving or activating a library user card.
+University employees, students, and the general public can use the Library's services after registering and receiving or activating a library user card.
 Registered users have full access to all library facilities, including lending and study rooms, photocopying and scanning equipment, internet-connected computers, and two computer rooms equipped with projectors.

 For those who are not registered, the library allows a one-time daily visit for in-house use of documents from the collection.
 Our library also provides a range of electronic resources accessible online.